 Access lightning-fast connector development.
 Portable can build new integrations on-demand in hours or days.

 APIs change.
 Schemas evolve.
 7shifts will have maintenance issues and errors.
 With Portable, we will do everything in our power to make your life easier.

 Unlimited Data Volumes

-You can move as much 7shifts data as you want without worrying about usage credits or overages.
+You can move as much data from 7shifts to Amazon Redshift as you want without worrying about usage credits or overages.
 Instead of analyzing your ETL costs, you should be analyzing your data.